JacobEriksson/doghouse-llm-lab/Section2/README.md

 ## Exercise

 1. Update the docker-compose.yaml with necessary environment variables to support agentless LLM Observability.
 See useful links!
 2. Make sure the application run with dd-tracer in the Dockerfile.
+No need to install through pip as it's already in the requirements.txt
 3. Rebuild your docker compose and run and declare your variables at runtime or with a specific env file.
 4. Regroup with the wider team and discuss the differences with OpenAI integration and the agentless OpenAI Integration.